Understanding the Concept of Contact in Service Reporting

 Updated

-A Contact is created every time a case or interaction enters a support work queue.
-Each entry into a queue is treated as a new and independent contact, even if it’s the same case entering the same queue again at a later stage.
+A Contact is created within a conversation (Voice) or a case (Non-Voice) every time it enters a work queue.
+Each queue entry is treated as a new and independent Contact, even if the same Conversation ID or Case Number re-enters the same queue at a later stage.

 When Is a New Contact Created?